First-principles molecular quantum electrodynamics theory at all coupling strengths

-Nevertheless, the above expression shows the DSE can be evaluated via the photon-mediated one- and two-electron integrals.
-Consequently, the partial derivative of the QEDHF energy with respect to the electronic density matrix ends up with a new Fock matrix with DSE-mediated exchange and correlation matrix~\cite{foley:2023CPR}.
-Alternatively, the total fock matrix can be evaluated by modifying the one-electronic integral (OEI) and two-electron integrals (ERI),
+Nevertheless, this expression shows that the DSE can be evaluated via photon-mediated one- and two-electron integrals.
+Consequently, the partial derivative of the QEDHF energy with respect to the electronic density matrix yields a new Fock matrix incorporating the DSE-mediated exchange and correlation matrix~\cite{foley:2023CPR}.
+Alternatively, the total Fock matrix can be evaluated by modifying the one-electron and two-electron integrals,

-{\bf CS representation} In fact, Eq.~\ref{eq:photonicHam} can be diagonalized by the unitary transformation:
+{\bf CS Representation}.
+In fact, Eq.~\ref{eq:photonicHam} can be diagonalized by the unitary transformation:

-where $z_\alpha=-\frac{\blambda_\alpha\cdot\langle\hat{\boldsymbol{D}}\rangle}{\sqrt{2\omega_\alpha}}$.
+where $z_\alpha = -\frac{\boldsymbol{\lambda}_\alpha \cdot \langle \hat{\boldsymbol{D}} \rangle}{\sqrt{2\omega_\alpha}}$.
 The resulting PF Hamiltonian in the CS representation is